Meigyoku-Thmn/Ever17Converter/documetations/SC3.md

 ```
 - `magic` must be `"SC3\0"`;
 - `textualScriptOffset` is the absolute offset that points to the textual opcode index table;
-- `backgroundOffset` is the absolute offset that points to the background index table.
+- `backgroundOffset` is the absolute offset that points to the image index table.

 `textualScriptOffset` and `backgroundOffset` can point to [EOF](https://en.wikipedia.org/wiki/End-of-file) (equal to the size of script file, not -1), that means (No. 4) with (No. 6) and (No. 5) with (No. 7) are zero-lengthed respectively.
 There are only 3 files has this case which both offsets point to EOF.